Raresney/Raresney/README.md

 # Bighiu Rareș

-Currently working as an Information Security & Tools Specialist, with a strong interest in offensive security and practical cybersecurity research.
+Currently working as a Cyber Security Analyst, with a strong interest in offensive security and practical cybersecurity research.

 I work with security platforms and monitoring tools, analyzing security events, investigating alerts, and supporting incident response to help improve an organization's security.
 Alongside that, I explore process behavior, detection mechanisms, and system-level security through hands-on projects and research.